 The town of Estepona has a wonderful, small village feel to it, with plenty of heritage and even old pueblo buildings have been around for centuries.
 In the town, you will find that some of the buildings have a Moorish feeling to them, as well.

-Estepona, like other cities along the Costa del Sol, has a Mediterranean climate, meaning the town is known for its very hot summers, and mild winters.
-Most of the rainfall in the area is during the late fall and winter months, which leaves the summer open for clear and sunny days – great for holidays!
-The coldest months in the winter tend to be January and February, with temperatures ranging from seven degrees Celsius to fifteen degrees Celsius (about forty-five degrees Fahrenheit to sixty degrees Fahrenheit).
-In the summer, the hottest months in Estepona are July and August, with temperatures ranging from twenty degrees Celsius to well above thirty degrees Celsius (about sixty-eight degrees Fahrenheit to well over eighty-six degrees Fahrenheit).
+Estepona, like other cities along the Costa del Sol, has a Mediterranean climate meaning the town is known for its very hot summers and mild winters.
+Most of the rainfall in the area is during the late autumn and winter months which leaves the summer open for clear and sunny days – great for holidays!
+The coldest months in the winter tend to be January and February with temperatures ranging from seven degrees Celsius to fifteen degrees Celsius.
+In the summer the hottest months in Estepona are July and August with temperatures ranging from twenty degrees Celsius to well above thirty degrees Celsius.

 How to get to Estepona